Addiction and Other Love Stories

 Parallel to Paradise

-A cautionary tail about the pitfalls of moving too fast into a relationship.
+A cautionary tale about the pitfalls of moving too fast into a relationship.

 When I was a young girl I fashioned my future upon my Malibu Barbie and her aqua marine Karmann Ghia with personalized license plates.
 So when my dad gave me the keys to a seventeen-year-old 1963 Ford Valiant station wagon painted the odd shade of lox, I hyperventilated.